mmai/piquetBook/index.md

 Your adversary, for instance, is a player whorarely discards from his point.
 He calls fivecards (good against the cards), and declares fivespades, when he might have six.
 You shouldimmediately suspect that he may be sinking acard of his point, and should not hesitate toattack him in another suit from which he islikely to have discarded, and in which you havea tenace.
 The game being for him to keep hisother suits unbroken, you will probably find himunguarded in the suit he has discarded.

-Or:&mdash;Your adversary may hold a tierce in asuit other than his point.
+Or:-Your adversary may hold a tierce in asuit other than his point.
 The tierce is good,or equal, and he does not call it.
 He mayhave put it out; or, he may be unguarded some-where, and calling the tierce would render thisevident; or, he may wish you to attack him inthe suit in which he holds the tierce, and may

 PIQUET.

 be trying to make you think he has put outthat suit

-Again:&mdash;He may have a quart to a knave, andmay only call a tierce to a knave, which is good,or equal.
+Again:-He may have a quart to a knave, andmay only call a tierce to a knave, which is good,or equal.
 Or, he may have a trio which he doesnot call; or, a quatorze, and may only call a trio.

 It will be for you to judge of the probabilitiesin these and similar cases, and to act accordingly.You should especially suspect an experiencedplayer of concealing cards which, if called, wouldreveal weakness, affecting the play of the cards,in other places.